-SilverMile specializes in providing independent and objective Valuation services for both public and private companies for a wide range of purposes.
+SilverMile specializes in providing independent and objective business valuation services for private companies for a wide range of purposes.
 A precise valuation of an entity or its underlying assets is critical to making astute business decisions that drive growth.
 In addition to providing a valuation for a business in its entirety, we also value specific business assets such as tangible / real assets, intangible assets, derivatives, convertible notes, etc.

 An accurate valuation is of utmost importance to a company.
 It requires the right blend of analysis, experience and professional judgment.
 Our Corporate Valuation Advisory team helps companies identify, measure and realize the value of their assets by providing precise and well-supported valuations.
 These valuations are also very crucial from regulatory and stakeholder standpoints.
 Our forte in valuations encompasses the following: